shopware/docs/guides/plugins/apps/storefront/customize-templates.md

 ## Overview

-This guide will cover customizing Storefront templates using app.
+This guide will cover customizing Storefront templates using an app.

 ## Prerequisites